 The skeptic might then contend that it would have been better for God not to have created humans at all.
 But the answer to such a statement once again is, “Who says?”
 Who is the skeptic to say that a world with no humans is one that is better than a world in which humans are all given an equal chance to respond to God’s love, with many millions actually responding obediently and receiving eternal life?
 On what grounds does the skeptic demand that his perceived world is better than the one that we have?
 He can appeal to no greater authority than his own personal opinion.
 In essence, the skeptic is saying nothing more than, “I think it would have been better if humans were not created if some would choose hell.”
 The response to such an opinion is simply that God, Who knows everything and is completely impartial and perfectly moral and loving, understands at least one thing about the Universe that the skeptic does not know (or refuses to acknowledge) that calls for the situation to be as it is.

 There is no possible way for our finite human minds to understand all the reasons behind why God created humans.
 There is enough information about God and humans for us to reason properly that God is not immoral for having created humans.
 We can know that humans were created by an act of God’s free will to receive and respond to His glory.
-The skeptic’s vacuous charge that God is immoral for creating humans, knowing that some would choose hell, cannot be sustained.
+The skeptic’s vacuous charge that God is immoral for creating humans, knowing that many would choose hell, cannot be sustained.
 God has given every responsible person an equal opportunity to choose heaven.
 There is no ground upon which the skeptic can maintain that a world without humans would be a better world than one in which some humans choose eternal life and others choose eternal destruction.
 In fact, God’s attributes of omniscience, impartiality, and love provide the basis to conclude that only He would be in a position to determine which world would be the very best.
 When understood properly, the Bible presents a completely consistent picture of God’s moral perfection in regard to His choice to create humans.